JsIqbal/type-script/notes.md

     }
 }

-npx create-react-app counter --template typescript
+// Creating a TypeScript React app using Create React App npx create-react-app counter --template typescript

-npm install --save axios
-npm install --save-dev @types/axios
+// Installing Axios and its TypeScript definitions npm install --save axios npm install --save-dev @types/axios

-Delete the node_modules folder.
+// Deleting node_modules folder, clearing npm cache, and reinstalling packages Delete the node_modules folder.
 Clear the npm cache by running npm cache clean --force.
 Install the packages again by running npm install.
 Run your application again by running npm start.

-SOLID
+// SOLID principles
 Single responsibility principle
-Open closed principle - open for implementation and closed for modification Liskov Substitution -
+Open-closed principle (open for implementation and closed for modification) Liskov Substitution principle
-    Interface IsSearchInputProps extends React.InputHTMLAttributes<HTMLInputElement>{
+    interface IsSearchInputProps extends React.InputHTMLAttributes<HTMLInputElement>{
         isLarge?: boolean
     }

-Interface Segragation -
+Interface Segregation principle
-    export interface Iproduct {
+    export interface IProduct {
         id: string;
         title: string
     }

-inteface IproductProps {
+    interface IProductProps {
         product: IProduct
     }

-one component should have its own interface of the particular props it uses so that all the interface properties are not imported directly.
+    One component should have its own interface of the particular props it uses so that all the interface properties are not imported directly.

+Dependency Inversion principle
-Dependency Inversion: One entity should depend upon abstractions not concretions.
+One entity should depend upon abstractions not concretions.
 DIP

-# Custom Hooks :
+// Custom Hooks
 Custom React hooks are reusable functions that can encapsulate and abstract away some of the common and often repetitive logic in React components.
 Here are some scenarios where custom React hooks can be useful:

 State management: If you find yourself writing the same code to manage state in multiple components, you can create a custom hook to handle that logic for you.
 For example, you can create a hook to manage form state or to handle API calls.